digitalservicebund/a2j-rechtsantragstelle/doc/adr/0018-xml-generation-from-xsd.md

   - A well-maintained library
   - could be used as a microservice:
-    - XJustiz versioning would be easier because it can be done with less manual customisation.
+    - Adapting to new XJustiz versions would be easier because it can be done with less manual customisation.
     - Adds less complexity to the current code base
     - KomPla could also use the service in the future.
     - No need for new functions/methods to implement types like selections as they are part of the library
       - Tests for those new methods/functions are not needed as they are part of the library.
     - Tests to check if a message is a valid XJustiz message are not needed as this is part of the library
     - Clear separation of services (user flow, xml generation, sending data with FITKO)
-    - With FITKO Java is already part of our project
+    - With the [ERV-Wrapper](https://github.com/digitalservicebund/a2j-erv-wrapper) Java is already part of our project
     - Once we send the xml, changes to the user data will probably occur very rarely (we can only send data that is reflected in the xsd, and the xsd is [in theory] a representation of the required data).

 - Disadvantages:
   - Microservice can be an overhead:
     - Requires additional infrastructure
+    - Requires additional maintenance and attention
     - If the data structure changes (e.g. name of a variable or adding/removing variables), both services need to be updated and there will be temporal interoperability issues.

 ## Decision